North Lakes

 Population growth drivers in North Lakes are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-North Lakes' population is 24,474 as of August 2025, according to AreaSearch's analysis.
-This figure represents an increase of 1,444 people since the 2021 Census, which recorded a population of 23,030.
-The growth is inferred from ABS's estimated resident population of 24,454 in June 2024 and additional validated new addresses since then.
-This results in a population density of 2,074 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, North Lakes has shown consistent growth with a compound annual growth rate of 2.4%, outperforming its SA4 region.
-Overseas migration contributed approximately 75.5% of overall population gains recently.
+North Lakes' population is approximately 24,787 as of November 2025.
+This figure represents an increase of 1,757 people since the 2021 Census, which reported a population of 23,030.
+The growth was inferred from the estimated resident population of 24,454 in June 2024 and an additional 172 validated new addresses since the Census date.
+This results in a population density ratio of 2,100 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Over the past decade, North Lakes has shown resilient growth with a compound annual growth rate of 2.4%, outperforming its SA4 region.
+Overseas migration contributed approximately 75.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, using 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
-Future population projections indicate lower quartile growth, with North Lakes expected to grow by 939 persons to 2041, reflecting a total increase of 3.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+According to population projections, lower quartile growth is anticipated for Australian statistical areas, with North Lakes expected to grow by 939 persons to 2041, reflecting a total increase of 2.4% over the 17 years.

 Frequently Asked Questions - Population